A central limit theorem for the number of excursion set components of Gaussian fields: Proof of the CLT

 We say that a sequence of points in $\Z^d$ \textit{converges to $\pm\infty^*$ (in the lexicographic ordering)} if each coordinate of the points tends to $\pm\infty$.
 By the backwards martingale convergence theorem, for each $n$, $S_{n,v}$ converges almost surely to some integrable limit as $v$ tends to $-\infty^*$.
 Therefore we assume without loss of generality that this limit is zero for each $n$.

-We say that the array is \emph{regular at infinity} if the following holds: for each $n\in\N$, $i\in\{1,\dots,d\}$ and $v=(v_1,\dots,v_d)\in\Z^d$
+We say that the array is \emph{regular at infinity} if the following holds: for each $n\in\N$, ${i\in\{1,\dots,d-1\}}$ and $(v_1,\dots,v_i)\in\Z^i$

-where $v^\prime=(v_1,\dots,v_{i-1},v_i+1,v_{i+1}\dots,v_d)$.
-For $v\in\Z^d$, let $v^-$ denote the previous element in the lexicographic ordering of $\Z^d$, and define the \textit{differences} of the array as $U_{n,v}:=S_{n,v}-S_{n,v^-}$.
-A simple argument iterating over the coordinates of $v$ shows that being regular at infinity allows us to write for any $w\preceq v$.
+where $v=(v_1,\dots,v_d)$ and $v^\prime=(v_1,\dots,v_{i-1},v_i+1,v_{i+1}\dots,v_d)$.
+(Note that both of the above limits exist, almost surely and in $L^2$, by the $L^p$ martingale convergence theorems for forward/reverse martingales.)
+For $v\in\Z^d$, let $v^-$ denote the previous element in the lexicographic ordering of $\Z^d$, and define the \textit{differences} of the array as ${U_{n,v}:=S_{n,v}-S_{n,v^-}}$.
+A simple argument iterating over the coordinates of $v$ shows that being regular at infinity allows us to write for any $w\preceq v$, where the limit implied by this summation holds almost surely and in $L^2$.
 Note that a priori we do not know that this sum converges absolutely, so the order of summation should be taken in a way that is consistent with the lexicographic order.
-However we only work in the setting that $\sum_{v\in\Z^d}\lvert U_{n,v}\rvert<\infty$ almost surely, and so we may ignore this subtlety.
-Then using the forward and backward martingale convergence theorems, we see that (for an array which is square integrable and regular at infinity)
+However we only work in the setting that $\E[\sum_{v\in\Z^d}\lvert U_{n,v}\rvert^p]<\infty$ for $p\in\{1,2\}$, and so we may ignore this subtlety.
+Then using the $L^p$ martingale convergence theorems for forward/reverse martingales, we see that (for an array which is square-integrable and regular at infinity)

 where the limit holds almost surely and in $L^2$.